biotin benefits

 • As an essential water-soluble vitamin, you need to get it from food or supplements, your body does not make it

-• It may help support healthy skin, hair, and nails—especially for people deficient in this key nutrient†
+• It helps support healthy skin, hair, and nails—especially for people low in this key nutrient†

 • Biotin occurs naturally in many foods, including eggs, meat, fish, nuts, seeds, fruits, and vegetables